 Here’s my interpretation of experimenting and exploring food, this time in form of culinary skills and method.
 The longer I have been involved in cooking, the more I realise that indeed, it’s a never-ending cooking challenges; the never-ending collection of my cooking creations courage that empower by the promises of an everlasting satisfying dream: we eat to live.
 We all comes from different backgrounds with different upbringing, culture, viewpoint and experiences.
 It’s a never-ending and very exciting journey to experiment food combinations and learning from all the chefs, cooks, family and friends.

-You will definitely agree with me that the root purpose of food is meant to be eaten by us, food are also shared by us in various cooking methods and ways of consumption differently to live.
+You will definitely agree with me that the root purpose of food is meant to be eaten by us, food is also shared by us in various cooking methods and ways of consumption differently to live.
 Its aim is to address focal points in relation to anyone and ways of how to improves the qualities of life.
 To live to 120 years old, perhaps!!!

 10-12 filo pastry, partially thawed